juice-shop/pwning-juice-shop/appendix/solutions.md

    Password_ field.
 3. Type e.g. `12345` into the _Password_ field.
 4. Now type `12345` into the _Repeat Password_ field.
 While typing the
-   numbers you will see a _Passwords do not match_ error until you reach `12345`.
+   numbers you will see _Passwords do not match_ errors until you reach `12345`.
-5. Finally go back to the _Password_ field and change it into any other password.
+5. Finally, go back to the _Password_ field and change it into any other password.
 The _Repeat Password_ field does not show the expected error.
 6. Submit the form with _Register_ which will solve this challenge.